-It should be understood that students who are referred to the principal will be subject to appropriate disciplinary measures as outlined in the administrative discipline plan below.
+It should be understood that students who are referred to the principal will be subject to appropriate disciplinary measures as outlined in the Administrative Discipline Plan on the next page.

-Step 1 Lunch Detention Students report to lunch detention in the assigned room.
+Step 1 Detention Detention takes place in the library Monday - Thursday from 3:30 to 4:00pm and in the office on Wednesdays from 2:00 to 3:00pm.
 No cell phones or other communication/music devices will be permitted.
-Step 2 After School Detention After School Detention takes place in the assigned room Monday - Thursday from 3:30 to 4:00pm and in the office on Wednesdays from 2:00 to 4:00pm.
+Length of detention assigned will be determined.
+Step 2 In School Suspension Failure to follow rules will result in an OSS Students who are assigned to the ISS will spend the day in a supervised area for in-school suspension and are required to bring assignments and materials to last the entire day.
 No cell phones or other communication/music devices will be permitted.
-Step 3 In School Suspension Failure to follow rules will result in an OSS Students who are assigned to the ISS will spend the day in a supervised area for in-school suspension and are required to bring assignments and materials to last the entire day.
-No cell phones or other communication/music devices will be permitted.
-Step 4 Out of School Suspension & Parent Conference with administration.
+Step 3 Out of School Suspension & Parent Conference with administration.
 Students who are assigned OSS are not allowed on school grounds for any reason for the entire day (or days) they are suspended.
 They may not participate in any school related activities during said suspension time.
-Step 5 Request for expulsion hearing with the Board of Education Other Community Service Project As part of, or instead of, disciplinary action, the school board, superintendent, principal or designee, may allow a student to perform community service on school grounds, or with written permission of the student's parent/guardian off school grounds, during non-school hours.
+Step 4 Request for expulsion hearing with the Board of Education Other Community Service As part of, or instead of, disciplinary action, the school board, superintendent, principal or designee, may allow a student to perform community service on school grounds during school hours.